The Tale Of Two Feral Kittens

 Meet Bijou and Ambre.
-These two tiny kittens were found living under a bush at a tourist spot in South West France.
-It's difficult to know how they managed to survive for so long, but there was no adult cat with them, and they were starving and plagued by flies.
+These two tiny kittens were found living under a wooden café at a tourist spot in South West France.
+It's difficult to imagine how they could have managed to survive for so long, but there was no adult cat with them, and they were starving and plagued by flies.
 They were undersized for their age, and to look at them, it seemed they could hardly be more than five weeks old.
 A vet has since estimated from their teeth, however, that they were about two months old.

 Ambre, a female, was faster and much more cautious.
 It took longer to catch her.
 When it was clear that patience and coaxing were not going to work, the only option left was to set a special trap and lure her in with food.
 This worked like a charm, and within an hour of setting the trap, she was caught.